Software Patent Cost: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Invest in a software patent search and patent attorney to review the results.
 This typically costs between $1,000 and $3,000.
 This money spent could save you a lot in the future.
 A patent searcher reviews all pending and accepted patents to make sure your invention is unique and therefore able to receive a patent.

 - If I apply for a patent and am denied, are the fees refundable?

 No. The fees paid when filing a patent application are not refundable.
 The fees go to pay for the examination of your patent application.

 If you need help with software patents, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.